 Communities at the heart of new spending policy

-The Social Value Policy outlines that any procurement or commissioning proposals with a value of more than £50,000 need to consider and outline the impact on communities’ economic, social, and environmental wellbeing, as well as seek to mitigate those impacts.
+It will outline that any procurement contract worth more than £50,000 needs to consider and outline the impact on the community’s economic, social, and environmental wellbeing.